queerdevs/site/content/_index.md

 +++
-description = "A group of queer, leftist software developers"
+description = "A group of queer, leftist software developers making software for the queer community :3"
 +++

 <center>